learn-co-curriculum/phase-0-javascript-events/README.md

 ## Conclusion

 JavaScript allows us to trigger work when it detects events.
-Common events are are 'scroll', 'mouseenter', 'mouseleave', 'focus', 'blur', and 'onchange'.
-When JavaScript recognizes an event that applies to a "event handler" that has been set up, it will execute that "handler's" work, which is stored in a _callback function_.
-While you've seen `function`s in this lesson, we'll make a deep dive into them in the next lesson.

 Some other common events are are `scroll`, `mouseenter` and `mouseleave`, `focus`, `blur`,  and `onchange`.
 There are lots and lots of events - what events do popular websites handle?
+When JavaScript recognizes an event that applies to a "event handler" that has been set up, it will execute that "handler's" work, which is stored in a _callback function_.
 This might feel intimidating at first, but if you familiarize yourself with them all now, you can get the hang of using them before you end up needing them for a project task!

 ## Resources